Angel-125/Pathfinder/GameData/WildBlueIndustries/Pathfinder/Readme.txt

 ---REVISION HISTORY---

+1.9.1
+- Contracts update to include Spyglass as a cupola (Thanks Krakatoa! :) )
+- Recompiled Kerbal Actuators.

 1.9.0
 - Recompiled plugin for KSP 1.3.
 - You can now covert Equipment into MaterialKits in the Blacksmith and Clockworks.